The top-rated Garmin Edge 530 is Currently on SALE - Reduced by $50

 Mistake #1 – Thinking that if your gym has a hair dryer you don’t need to bring your own.
 Yeah – no. What happens when there are two or three women trying to get ready at the same time, and you have an important meeting to get to?
 So here is my first tip:

 Tip #1: Invest in the Necessary Equipment

 Best to have your own hairdryer if you don’t have time to wait around.
 But of course, you don’t want to be carrying your hairdryer in your pannier, so you will need to buy an extra one.
 Be prepared to spend a few dollars to have what you need.
 In my experience, the investment is well worth the reduced stress.

-Tip #2: Make Sure You Have a Good Place to Dry Your Stuff
+Tip #2: Make Sure You Have a Good Place to Dry Your Gear

 Mistake #3 – Thinking one water bottle will be enough.
 In the morning I park my bike underground and then take my empty water bottle and pannier to gym where I shower.
-I keep the bottle in my locker and then refill at night before I leave.
-Every so often I forget to bring my water off the bike in the morning – and then I suffer on my way home.
-My commute is 14 km (8.7 miles) one way with a few good hills and a water fountain about half-way home.
-More than once I have had to ration my left over morning water until I could refill.
+I keep the bottle in my locker, and then refill it at night before I leave.
+But every so often I forget to bring my water bottle off the bike in the morning – and then I suffer on my way home.
+My commute is 14 km (8.7 miles) one way with a few good hills, and I need my water!
+So here is my third tip:

 Tip #3: Make Sure You Have a Spare Water Bottle

-Now I keep an extra bottle in my locker for those days when I forget the bottle on the bike.
+Now I keep an extra water bottle in my locker for those days when I forget the bottle on the bike.
 A really cheap solution to what can be quite a crippling problem – especially on a hot summer’s day!

 Tip #4: Don’t Cheap Out on Panniers!

 I highly recommend getting panniers that make it easy to take along your dresses and suits without getting them creased.
 For me, it’s important to be able to ride my bike to work but still look like an executive when I get there.
-I have found the perfect panniers in the Two Wheel Gear Panniers – read my full review of Two Wheel Gear Garment Pannier for Women Bike Commuters here.
+I have found the perfect panniers in the Two Wheel Gear Panniers – read my full review of Two Wheel Gear Garment Panniers for Women Bike Commuters here.
 You can also read Joe’s review of the Two Wheel Gear Panniers here.
 If these seem too big to you, you can see our pick of 7 of the best panniers here.

-I have mine under my desk.
-I keep a pair of flats in my gym locker to get to the office.
-I also keep my suit jackets in a closet at the office too.
+I keep several pairs of dress shoes under my desk.
+And I keep a pair of flats in my gym locker to get to the office.
+I also keep my suit jackets in a closet at the office.
 They would take up far too much room in the gym locker.
 Figure out a plan that works for you, and be organized and systematic about it.
 It beats being at work with nothing appropriate to wear!
 Joe had that happen one day, so he had to go out and buy a pair of dress pants first thing in the morning – wearing bike shorts at work would not have been appreciated!

-I keep a supply of makeup, hair products, creams, and hair dryer in my locker rather than packing things in and out daily.
+I keep a supply of makeup, hair products, creams, and of course my hair dryer, in my locker rather than packing things in and out daily.

-I always keep at least 2-3 empty bags at the bottom of each pannier.
-Makes it so easy to keep the laundry from smelling up the locker and your panniers, especially the towels.
-(Comment from Joe, who is leaning over my shoulder: And you can wear plastic bags between your socks and your shoes if there is a sudden downpour – they do an excellent job at keeping your feet dry, and are much cheaper than so-called “waterproof” socks, which are hideously expensive and don’t work anyway.)
+I always keep at least three plastic bags at the bottom of each pannier.
+This makes it so easy to keep my laundry from smelling up the locker and my panniers, especially the towels.
+(Comment from Joe, who is leaning over my shoulder: And you can wear plastic bags between your socks and your shoes if there is a sudden downpour – they do an excellent job at keeping your feet dry, and are much cheaper than waterproof socks.)

 It took me about three to four weeks to get most of this sorted out, but now I’m organized.
-Keeping the second day locker has been my final tweak.
-Since I work downtown I can buy make-up, shampoo, and some foods locally so that makes things easier.
+Using the second day locker has been my final tweak.
+Since I work downtown I can buy make-up, shampoo, and some foods at lunch time, so that makes things easier.
 Once you are organized, the maintenance is easy.